-The amount repaid can not be higher than the amount which you paid for the healthcare in question.
+The amount reimbursed can not be higher than the amount which you paid for the healthcare in question.

 If you live in Cyprus*, Finland, Ireland, the Netherlands, Portugal, Spain, the United Kingdom, Sweden, or Norway,

-On your return home, you must submit the invoices to the health insurance fund* in your country of residence and claim reimbursement.
-Reimbursement shall be according to the rules and rates applicable under the public health insurance regime of your country of residence.
+On your return home you must submit the invoices to the health insurance fund* in your country of residence and claim reimbursement.
+Reimbursement will be according to the rules and rates applied by the public health insurance regime in your country of residence.